tomkoid/adminbypasser/README.md

 # Admin Bypasser
-Run a software without admin rights
+Run a software without admin rights that can run without admin rights on Windows

+**NOTICE**: This software is in abandoned state but it still should theoretically work

-# Tutorial
+# Guide

-Download zip from releases.
+- Download zip from [the source](https://github.com/tomkoid/adminbypasser/archive/refs/heads/main.zip) or from [releases](https://github.com/tomkoid/adminbypasser/releases) and then extract it.

-Move the software to folder "assets\.programs".
+- Move the software to folder "assets\\.programs".
 Run launch.bat and type name of the file.

-Enjoy!